 One thing that makes this trail such a destination is that there are trail towns located every ten miles or so that provide the essential amenities.
 Of course, some towns have a larger selection of amenities than others so do your homework if you plan to overnight at B&B's.
 Check out the trail towns page for details about the towns and their amenities.
 There is a very helpful interactive map on the GAP Trail website which shows the amenities available in each town.
 Click here to view the map.

-The crushed limestone surface holds up well under traffic and generally provides a smooth ride.
+The crushed limestone surface of the Great Allegheny Passage holds up well under traffic and generally provides a smooth ride.
 While the limestone surface makes for an excellent riding surface, it becomes a bit softer when it's wet.
 Thinner road tires (23-25mm) typically work just fine until it rains.
 The high pressure skinny tires are fast when conditions are dry but they tend to sink into the surface when it's wet creating unwanted rolling resistance.
 There's about 15 miles of paved trail on the Pittsburgh end which extend just south of Mckeesport, and a couple miles of asphalt as you approach Cumberland.
+Some sections of the C&O c and o canal Canal are being improved with the same crushed limestone surface used on the GAP.

 There is a small army of volunteers who monitor the trail and provide maintenance as needed.
 It is common during summer months to have strong thunderstorms pass through Western Pennsylvania.
 Landslides, erosion and trees falling across the trail are no match for this group of trail maintenance super stars.
 If you encounter a fallen tree or a maintenance related issue on the trail, please report it via email to (firstname.lastname@example.org).

-Most of the trail is converted from abandoned rail beds, which makes for a nearly level riding surface with the average grade of less than 1%.
+Most of the Great Allegheny Passage trail is converted from abandoned rail beds, which makes for a nearly level riding surface with the average grade of less than 1%.
 The steepest eastbound grade - 0.8% - is from Harnedsville to Markleton and Garrett to Deal.
 The steepest westbound grade is from Cumberland to Deal at 1.75%.
 The high point of the trail is where it crosses the Eastern Continental Divide near Deal (2,375' above sea level).
-From the Eastern Continental Divide heading towards C&O Canal, the trail drops 1,754 feet in 24 miles to reach Cumberland and, going west, it drops 1,664 feet in 126 miles to reach Pittsburgh.
+From the Eastern Continental Divide heading towards C and O Canal, the trail drops 1,754 feet in 24 miles to reach Cumberland and, going west, it drops 1,664 feet in 126 miles to reach Pittsburgh.

 The elevation numbers make this trail sound intimidating - don't worry.
 Most of the trail is converted railroad bed so the changes are very gradual and often are hardly noticeable.
 When you look at the elevation charts and From Cumberland to Washington, DC, you drop 625 feet to sea level on the C&O Canal towpath.